 If any size water bottle was permitted then they would all need to be screened separately and that would cause huge delays at security, which no one wants.

 Exceptions for babies

 The TSA liquids rule (link to TSA website) applies to all passengers but is relaxed for parents who are traveling with a baby.

 Parents often ask can I take baby bottles with water through airport security?
 A parent may take sufficient bottled water with them for the baby during the flight, either to drink as water or to use to make up baby formula.
 The same applies to boiled, sterile water.

 You can also take quantities of ready-made formula or expressed breast milk over the 3.4oz/100ml liquids rule limit to feed the baby during the flight.

 The water and other liquids for the baby do not need to go into your liquids bag but you should separate them and inform the security agent that you have them as they may require additional screening.

 It is perhaps obvious but worth saying nevertheless that you must actually have the baby with you when you pass through airport security to be able to take the above with you.

-Can you take an empty stainless steel water bottle on a plane?
+Can you take unopened drinks on a plane?

-Can you take cans of soda on a plane?
+Can you take an aluminum water bottle on a plane?